WHLR: History

-In May 2014, the website 959DukeFM.com was registered, and WXXR flipped to '90s-based Classic Country as 95.9 Duke-FM shortly after Noon on the 23rd.
-A Facebook page has been registered for the station, promoting that Duke-FM "Plays The Legends Of Country".
+In May 2014, the website 959DukeFM.com was registered, and WXXR flipped to 1990s-based classic country as 95.9 Duke-FM shortly after Noon on May 23.
+A Facebook page was registered for the station, promoting that Duke-FM "Plays The Legends Of Country".
 On May 26, WXXR changed their call letters to WDKE, to go with the "Duke FM" branding.

 On January 30, 2017, WDKE changed their call letters to WVIG and rebranded as "95.9 The Legend".
 This change coincided with the consummation of DLC Media's acquisition of WVIG from Midwest Communications.

 On August 4, 2021, DLC Media filed a license assignment for a sale of WVIG to Educational Media Foundation, which planned to place its Air1 contemporary worship music format on the station.

 On October 1, 2021, DLC took the station silent.
 On January 14, 2022, the station changed its call sign to WHLR.

-As of September 2023 it was on the air relaying K-LOVE.
+As of September 2023, it was on the air relaying K-Love.